devhelmhq/mcp-recorder/README.md

 Verify:   mcp-recorder (client mock) -> Real Server            (test your server)
 ```

 **Replay** serves recorded responses back to your client.
 No real server, no credentials, no network.
-Use this to test client code against a frozen server.

 **Verify** sends recorded requests to your (updated) server and compares the actual responses to the golden recording.
-Use this to catch regressions after changing tools, schemas, or prompts.
+Catches regressions after changing tools, schemas, or prompts.

-Both modes use the same cassette.
-Record once, test from both sides.

-## Features

-- **MCP-aware** — captures the full JSON-RPC lifecycle: `initialize`, capabilities, tool calls, notifications
-- **Two-sided testing** — mock the server (replay) or mock the client (verify) from the same recording
-- **Zero code changes** — swap the server URL to record, that's it
-- **Flexible matching** — method + params, sequential order, or strict equality
-- **Explicit secret redaction** — opt-in flags to scrub URLs, env var values, and custom patterns
-- **CI-ready** — exits non-zero on mismatches, fully headless
-- **JSON cassettes** — human-readable, git-diff-friendly, optional YAML output

 ## Quick Start